Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/editing.rst

    representing the focal point of the brush influence.
-   The overlay color is visible only when the overlay visibility is selected (clicking at the *eye* to set its visibility), and the transparency of the overlay is controlled by the alpha slider located at the :menuselection:`Option tab --> Overlay panel` in the Tool Shelf.
+   The overlay color is visible only when the overlay visibility is selected (clicking at the *eye* to set its visibility), and the transparency of the overlay is controlled by the alpha slider located at the :menuselection:`Tool tab --> Display panel` in the side-bar.
 Node Auto-offset Margin
    Margin to use for :ref:`offsetting nodes <editors-nodes-usage-auto-offset>`.